 The members of the Management Board have no options, shares or loans related to the company.
 Acceptance of ancillary positions requires the explicit approval of the Supervisory Board.

 All members of the Management Board are appointed for a period of 4 years, which can be renewed.
-Mrs Broekhuizen is serving in her second term and has an employment contract for an indefinite period of time.
-Mrs Bouaré serves in her first term of appointment and has an employment contract for a definite period of time.
+Mrs Bouaré serves in her second term of appointment and has an employment contract for a definite period of time.
+Mr De Ruijter is serving in his first term and has an employment contract for an indefinite period of time (related to his internal promotion).
+Mr Jongeneel serves in his first term and has an employment contract for a definite period of time.

 Remuneration of the Management Board